Robert E. Wood: Political life

 Wood was also politically active and was noted as a conservative Republican.
+However, this did not prevent Wood from initially supporting the New Deal and voting for Franklin Roosevelt in the 1932 and 1936 Presidential elections.
+He would also be appointed as a member of Roosevelt's Business Council in 1935.
+Nevertheless, Wood would eventually become disenchanted with Roosevelt and the New Deal by the late 1930s.
 In 1940, he helped found the America First Committee to oppose U.S. involvement in the Second World War; he served as the committee's first president on an interim basis.
 In 1954, Wood funded the creation of the Manion Forum, a conservative radio program hosted by Clarence Manion.

+Wood financed the National Economic Council, a far-right group that opposed civil rights and linked it to communism.

 Personal life

 Robert Wood married Mary Butler Hardwick of Augusta, Georgia on April 30, 1908.
 They were the parents of five children: four daughters and a son.

+Wood died at his home in Lake Forest on November 6, 1969, and was buried at Lake Forest Cemetery.

 A great grandson, Keene Addington, is a Chicago restaurateur who currently runs the Tortoise Supper Club.